GilOliveira/schemadotorg/docs/NOTES.md

   - Require them to manually alter there API types and paths

 - Should Schema.org JSON:API resources path and type be lowercase?

-- How do we handle JSON:API resources paths?
-  - Known conflicts
-    - node:Person user:Person
-    - taxonomy:Thing node:Thing paragraph:Thing
-  - Search for conflicting resource type by searching from properties.